Building an App#

 or associate it with Kit and just use a mouse double-click to open it.

-In practice, we deploy apps into the launcher with both Kit and all of the dependent extensions downloaded ahead of time.
-So an app in the launcher basically is:
+In practice, we deploy apps with both Kit and all of the dependent extensions downloaded ahead of time.
+So a packaged application is basically:

 Kit file (1 or more)